 - Relax and enjoy great birding at Cabinas Ecologicas Copalinga, with hummingbird feeding frenzies right outside the dining room

 Welcome to Ecuador!
-You are met by one of our local operator’s staff on your arrival in Quito for a short drive to our cozy B&B, San Jose Garden Hotel (or similar).
-It is known for its lovely birding gardens and its convenient distance to the airport.
-Most flights arrive in the evening; many have dinner on the plane before landing, but if you arrive earlier, you can have a tasty homemade dinner at our hotel.
+Please take the shuttle to your convenient airport hotel.
+Most flights arrive in the evening; many have dinner on the plane before landing, but if you arrive earlier, you can have dinner at our hotel.

-Accommodations at San Jose Garden Hotel or similar
+Accommodations at Holiday Inn Quito Airport or similar

-After breakfast and birding on PBG’s grounds, we are taken to the airport to our short flight to Cuenca.
+After breakfast, we are taken to the airport to our short flight to Cuenca.
 Upon landing, our driver is waiting to transport us to our lodge, Dos Chorreras, at the buffer area of Cajas National Park (+11,000 feet).
 Last year our group stopped here for lunch, and loved it so much we just had to add it to our accommodations for this tour!

 After arriving at Dos Chorreras, we have a chance to stretch our legs and check the lodge’s for some feathered friends of the upper montane forests.
 We enjoy lunch at Dos Chorreras and then in the afternoon we have our first drive to the upper montane forest and paramos of Llaviucu on Cajas National Park.
 We begin to see some of the specialties as we make the climb, including the globally threatened Gray-breasted Mountain-Toucan and the Ecuadorian endemic and globally endangered Violet-throated Metaltail.
 We also see wetland birds like Andean Ruddy-Duck and Ecuadorian Rail.
 After our first introduction to the forests and paramos of southern Ecuador, we head back to our cozy lodge for dinner and to go over our list for the day before turning in for the night.